adap/flower/doc/source/ssl-enabled-connections.rst

       )
   )

-When setting certificates the server expects a tuple of three certificates.
-We are using :code:`Path` to simplify reading those as byte strings which is the data type server expects the certificates to be passed to it.
+When providing certificates, the server expects a tuple of three certificates. :code:`Path` can be used to easily read the contents of those files into byte strings, which is the data type :code:`start_server` expects.

 Client
 ------